dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h3>Chapter Meetings</h3>

 Our monthly chapter meetings are key to coordinating our organizing efforts.
-We host presentations on socialist topics, hold democratic discussions (and vote!) on chapter priorities, and always share updates from our respective working groups (see below).
-Most chapter meetings are held on the **PDSA Discord: #general**.
+We host presentations on socialist topics, hold democratic discussions (and vote!) on chapter priorities, and always share updates from our respective working groups.
+Most chapter meetings are held virtually on the **PDSA Discord: #general**.

 <h3>Working Groups</h3>

 Peninsula DSA's working groups organize socialist campaigns and join coalitions around issues that empower the working class.
-Whether you're an experienced organizer or brand-new to the movement, you're welcome to attend any meeting to learn more--and get involved!
+Whether you're an experienced organizer or new to the movement, you're welcome to attend any meeting to learn more--and get involved!

 <h4>Healthcare Justice</h4>
 Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
 We support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare]([url](https://www.nationalnursesunited.org/calcare)) (AB 1690), by crowd canvassing voters on weekends and approaching local unions about endorsing the bill.
 We meet virtually every 2-3 weeks on Wednesday at 6pm.
 Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**